 5. Patients Will Expect More Expertise, Authenticity, and Innovation

 In 2018, The New York Times stated that only 34% of Americans trusted medical leaders.
 Further, during the most recent disease outbreaks (like Ebola), less than one-third of the population trusted governmental public health officials.
-In 2020, with misinformation about the novel coronavirus running rampant, many people are being more discriminating regarding the information they’re being given.
+In 2020, with misinformation about the novel coronavirus running rampant, many people were more discriminating regarding the information they’re being given.

-Innovative technology along with a multi-disciplinary approach can help cultivate a healthcare system built on trust and compassion for all generations.
+Innovative technology, along with a multi-disciplinary approach, can help cultivate a healthcare system built on trust and compassion for all generations.

 The Bottom Line